beyawnko/Beya_Waifu/memory/archival/2025-06-22T034841Z-setClass-fix-layout-analysis.md

 **Date:** 2025-06-22T034841Z
 **Agent:** Beya Waifu (Jules)
 **Task:** Analyze recent commits, form a report on known issues (focus on UI), and create/perform actionable tasks related to findings as per AGENTS.md.
 This specific task focused on resolving a critical UI build error.
+**Update 2025-06-24:** `UI_REPAIR_PLAN_PART2.md` was removed as its steps had already been implemented.
+Any references below remain for historical context.

 ## 1. Task Description and Goal